Apply for a Grant

 Over the next year, we will be developing programs and resources in collaboration with the California Center for the Book and the California State Library, as well as others, to assist libraries, schools, colleges and universities, booksellers, and other community-based partners to conduct programming in 2014.
 The big idea?
 To stimulate a thoughtful reflection of, and lively discussion among, friends and neighbors, families and strangers about a matter of pressing importance to our communities.

-The California Reads program is a project of Cal Humanities, supported in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.
+California Reads is a program of California Humanities in partnership with the California Center for the Book.
+It is supported in part by the National Endowment for the Humanities and the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.